sean1138/php-sitemap-generator/README.md

 hardcoded to skip links like emails, tel, and external links.

-textarea to add custom paths to blacklist if desired.
+textarea to add custom paths to blacklist if desired but not tested.

-works on my machine ;)
+tested PHP versions 8.1.0 and 7.0.33... works on my machines ;)

 ## step 1
 ![screenshot of step 1](https://github.com/sean1138/smg/blob/main/screenshot-01.jpg?raw=true)